What is Threat Intelligence?

 Threat Intelligence Lifecycle

-This structured process is the backbone of effective cyber threat intelligence programs used by leading organisations.
+This structured process is the backbone of effective cyber threat programs used by leading organisations.
 This cycle enables organisations to take effective steps to acquire the right information, understand each attack, and use it better to protect organisations.
 Each step is necessary in the cycle from taking raw data to informing actionable intelligence.

-1. Requirements: Understanding what type of threat intelligence is needed, depending on the industry you work in, the job you do, or specific matters you are dealing with (i.e., phishing attacks, ransomware, insider threats).
+1. Requirements: Understanding what type of cyber intelligence is needed, depending on the industry you work in, the job you do, or specific matters you are dealing with (i.e., phishing attacks, ransomware, insider threats).

 2. Collection: Collecting information or intelligence from a variety of data sources, depending on the requirements, could include internal logs, open-source feeds, available commercial services, or government alerts.